 |Chinese Skullcap (Scutellaria baicalensis) (root) extract 20 mg|

 Valerian root is well known for its sleep-inducing effects.
-As such, this is likely the main active nighttime ingredient in this version of Zyflamend.

 Other ingredients also listed in the PM version of Zyflamend are